liquidinvestigations/cloud-deployment/README.md

 The `web-ui` folder will be shared with the VM's `/opt/web-ui` dir.
 The `ui-templates` folder will be shared with the VM's `/opt/ui-templates` dir.

-## Steps for manual testing of the `liquid-cloud-x86_64` image

-Do the same as above, but at step `3.` use `./launch_liquid.sh`, which does not override the web-ui repo.